eimaam/nasa-daily/README.md

 # 📖 NASA-Daily <a name="about-project"></a>

-**getNOTES** is a Fullstack WebApp that allows logged Users view new fascinating images of space on a daily basis with amazing details/information about the images written by Professional Astronomers
+**NASA-Daily** is a Fullstack WebApp that allows logged Users view new fascinating images of space on a daily basis with amazing details/information about the images written by Professional Astronomers

 ## 🛠 Built With <a name="built-with"></a>